wanburana/AT82.01-brain-project-group-4/README.md

 ## Week 5 Progress
 ### Completed
 - Read 2 paper , Upload paper summary in google drive and Do LSTM model but stuck in Overfitted problem.
 (Arnajak)
+- Creating scalogram using continuous wavelet transform to feed into CNN network.

 st122162 - Jirasak Buranathawornsom